daffainfo/ctf-writeup/ICSJWG CTF 2023/README.md

 # ICSJWG CTF 2023
 CTF writeup for The ICSJWG CTF 2023.
-I took part in this CTF competition with the HCS team, and got 34th place out of 595 teams
+I took part in this CTF competition with the HCS team and secured the 34th place out of 595 teams

 | Category | Challenge |
 | --- | --- |